 Voss comes from a well-established family of horse people.
-Her father, the late John B. Merryman, served on the MTHA board, and, with Voss’s late mother Kitty, bred and raced a successful stable for many years.
-Voss’s siblings, Ann, Edwin and Lizzie Merryman, are also successful trainers in the region.
+Her father, the late John B. Merryman, served on the MTHA Board of Directors, and, with Voss’ late mother Kitty, bred and raced a successful stable for many years.
+Voss’s siblings—Ann, Edwin and Elizabeth Merryman—are also successful trainers in the region.
+Voss owns and operates Chanceland Farm, a large breeding, training and rehab facility in Howard County that she developed with Bob Manfuso who passed away earlier in 2020.